-The allocation of the purchase price is preliminary.
-The valuation of property and equipment, intangibles, deferred income taxes, and residual goodwill is not complete, pending completion of the final valuation report.
-These amounts are subject to adjustment as additional information is obtained within the measurement period (not to exceed 12 months from the acquisition date).
-As part of the Transactions, the Company also entered into the Credit Agreement and the BH Lease, as described above.
+The allocation of the purchase price is final.
+As part of the Transactions, the Company also entered into the Credit Agreement and the BH Lease, as described below.
 The Company concluded that these agreements were not separate from the Transactions and evaluated these agreements for off-market terms and no such terms were identified.
 As such, the consideration for the acquisitions was limited to cash consideration, as shown below.
-The accounting for the Credit Agreement and the BH Lease are described in Notes 5 and 6.
+The accounting for the Credit Agreement is described in Note 5 and the BH Lease in the following paragraph: